Carlos Martinez, Jr., Executive Director of Budgets & Student Business Services

 Installment Payment of Tuition and Fees

-Students selecting the installment payment plan may pay tuition and fees in four payments.
+Students selecting the installment payment plan may pay tuition and fees in three payments.
 There is a $15/$30 processing fee for choosing the installment payment plan.
 Students who select a installment payment plan need to be absolutely sure of all the classes/expenses, as only one plan is allowed.
 They are subject to the following provisions:

 - Students receiving university sponsored financial aid equal to or greater than their tuition and fees must pay in one payment.
 All financial aid funds received after selection of deferred payment plan will be applied to account balance until paid in full.